 At the Removal

-Buyers must provide or complete the appropriate documentation for their tax-exempt status based on the state the auction in which the auction is being held.
+Buyers must provide or complete the appropriate documentation for their tax-exempt status based on the state in which the auction is being held.
 In Minnesota, this is the MN ST-3 Form, Department of Revenue Certificate of Exemption.
 For auctions outside of Minnesota, check with your state's department of revenue.

 Per the MN ST-3, purchasers are responsible for knowing if they qualify to claim exemption from tax and will be held liable for any use tax, interest and possible penalties due if the items purchased are not eligible for exemption.
 Sellers: accepting a fully completed exemption certificate relieves you from collecting the tax.
 You may be required to provide this exemption certificate (or the data elements required on the form) to the state to verify this exemption.